tstangenberg/cyber-dojo-languages-start-points/docs/readme.txt

 It may be that we can refactor to use a plain list of docker image names.
 These are then simply pulled and their start_point/ dirs collected together (like start-point-base does with its 0/1/2/3/4 index dirs)

+This still leaves the problem that java-junit (eg) is split across two images, one for the runner, one for the start-point.
+I can't see any way round that unless I drop :latest and start to use :sha tags.
+Eg cyberdojofoundation/java_junit:LSP
+    has manifest.json containing
+       "image_name":"cyberdojofoundation/java_junit:4edf92a"

+  cyberdojofoundation/java_junit:4edf92a
+    is an image created from git commit whose 1st 7 sha chars are 4edf92a

+Now we could just let image-names such as cyberdojofoundation/java_junit:4edf92a get to the runner, which does an auto-pull.
+This may timeout, but its not bad.

+An improvement might be to hook into the deployed /ready? probe of languages-start-points and get it to do a one-time only pull of the images.
+Viz, pull all the named images, eg cyberdojofoundation/java_junit:4edf92a and when they are all pulled, create a change of state (somehow) so its one-time only.
+Eg, ignoring readonly file-system ready? if (all-pulled file exists)
+      200
+   else
+      pull them all
+      create all-pulled file
+      200

+Init-containers are Kubernetes only.

+Are we guaranteed that
+replicaCount == 3 means we get one per node?
+Or does languages-start-points need to be a daemonSet?